-Advice From Mom: How To Stay Out Of “Hot Water” When You Get That Monthly Electricity Bill
+How To Stay Out Of ‘Hot Water’ When You Get That Monthly Electricity Bill: A Few Tips From Mom

-We all know South Louisiana is famous for it’s hot weather and we dread that monthly electricity bill.
-For my parents, the number on that piece of paper is always a mystery.
-We have a house that is over 3,000 square feet and nearly 200 years old.
-It gets hot y’all!
+We all know Louisiana is known for it’s unpredictable weather.
+Electricity bills sometimes seem to have a mind of their own, especially during the hot months and for those of us with large homes.
+For my parents, the number on that piece of paper is always a mystery and they tend to cringe while opening the envelope.
+We have a house that is over 3,000 square feet and nearly 200 years old with very old wooden floors and two AC units.
+It gets hot y’all and that bill can get quite ugly!

-Our highest bill of the year usually comes around September, however, it came a little earlier this year.
-This month our bill was just about double what it usually is, and dats high high.
-I knew it was bad when she sent a group text to my brother, my dad, and myself (in a group of course) expressing her dissatisfaction and letting us know just what we need to do to get it back down to our usually amount.
+Our highest bill of the year usually comes around September, however, it likes to make an early appearance earlier in the year.
+Around spring and summer, our bill can sometimes double what it usually is, and dats high high.
+Last summer, I knew things were bad when she sent a text to my brother, my dad, and me (in a group of course) expressing her unhappiness and letting us know just what we need to do to get it back down to our usually amount.
 For all of you who may have this same problem or those looking for ways to prevent this, here are her suggestions:

 - Make sure that all appliances or things that have to be plugged in are unplugged if they are not in use.
 Even though they are not on, they are still pulling electricity and that all adds up.
 (Ladies, we love our hair straighteners, blow dryers, and curling irons, but unplugging them when we aren’t using them can also save the life of them.)